Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Retrieve' and the target resource 'plannerTaskDetails object', including its properties and relationships.
-This distinguishes it from sibling tools like get-planner-task or get-planner-plan which retrieve different objects.
+The description clearly states the action 'Retrieve' and the resource 'plannerTaskDetails object', making the purpose explicit.
+It distinguishes from sibling tools like get-planner-task or get-planner-plan.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.